mike-uffelman/art-prints/README.md

 ## About The Project

 --> brief discussion about the application
-This application was built to mimick the user experience of an e-commerce website.
-The primary user flow goes from product
+This is an abbreviated e-commerce website built to mimick the user experience of an e-commerce website, up to cart checkout.

 --> built using